 The BBQ featured lamb and mint kebabs and Pimms and lemonade and chips and dips and olives and cheese and some of my favourite girl pals… Need I say more?

-When I went shopping, I went with my favourite of all shopping companions and we made a truly lovely day of it.
+When I went shopping, I went with my favourite shopping companion and we made a truly lovely day of it.
 I bought a couple of summery tops, a nice dress, the CUTEST Jungle Book and Harry Potter themed Pjs and some running trousers… Because now I have them, I’ve got to get fit right?

-On the Monday night Dave cooked me dinner and we sat out on the balcony drinking wine and eating while the sun set.
-Goodness, it’s easy to make an evening like that sound super cheesy and romantic but if you wanna know the real truth… We ate, the sun set and then we very quickly retreated indoors to watch the TV because it got too cold out there.
+Fast forward a little bit and on the Monday night Dave cooked me dinner and we sat out on the balcony drinking wine and eating while the sun set.
+Goodness, it’s easy to make an evening like that sound super cheesy and romantic, but if you wanna know the real truth… We ate, the sun set and then we very quickly retreated indoors to watch the TV because it got wayyy too cold out there.

 Walton on the Naze is one of my favourite places to be in all of the world.
 It’s been that way ever since I went for the first time with a group of friends in high school.
 Needless to say, strolling down the beach that evening with my family made me very happy.
 Nothing like a walk by the sea to clear a head.